 While you’re walking through La Macarena you may want to ask for directions to the Metropol Parasol, on the Plaza de la Encarnación, It’s about a 20-minute walk but could take you over two hours if you take many detours, as I did, to wander other little streets along the way.

-The Parasol is unlike anything you’ve seen before.
+The Parasol is unlike anything you’ve seen before, and is, in fact, one of the largest wood structures ever built.
 Since its unveiling it’s been controversial with locals who have called it everything from mushrooms and waffles to giant potato chips.

 It was built to revitalize the plaza that for years had been used as a parking lot and to unite the more popular tourist spots in the city.
 A nearly 100-foot tall structure of wood and steel, it contains shops, a market, and a small venue for concerts and events.
 Underneath there are the remains of an old Roman neighborhood that you can also visit.

 I liked the Parasol since it gave vitality to what would otherwise be a “lost” neighborhood.
 In addition, in both design and color it also contrasted with its surroundings greatly enhancing the elements of each.

 “It’s fantastic,“ one merchant who I stopped to ask for directions told me.
 Once I reached it I found I couldn’t agree more.